tymourknots/Mock-Spotify/README.md

 # Mock Spotify

 **Currently, I'm building a Docker container to run the PostgreSQL database so others can easily download and run my code.
 Initially, the database was hosted using Google Cloud Platform as part of a class project, and I'm now transitioning to Docker to make it easier for others to run the project locally.
-Additionally, I'm reintegrating JavaScript and CSS, and I plan to add React in the near future.
+Additionally, I'm reintegrating JavaScript and CSS.

 ## Overview